jimmymills/k8s-diagram-previewer/README.md

 For Helm Charts, simply run with the --helm flag and your chart will be templated and placed into `/tmp/helm_preview_yaml/chart.yaml` before the script runs.

+You can also pass in a context from kubeconfig with the `--cluster-context` flag to pull in all supported resources from the target context prior to diagram generation.

 Run `python diagram.py -h` to see other available options.

 ```